 How to Avoid These Scams

-- Currency exchanges work but you need to take time and really look into them.
+- Currency exchanges work, but you need to take time and look into them.
 You will need to make moves on currency based on current conditions and not be too trendy.
 The idea is to get in when a currency is swinging upward but get out before it hits its peak.
 This will require a lot of research.
 I don't recommend using a company or person for this research; do it yourself.
 Many investors have made lots of money using this method.
 Others have gone broke by not researching, making poor decisions, or letting others invest for them.
 Currency exchange should be a short-turnaround investment and not a long-term buy-in.

 Many types of scams exist that are related to financial investments, technology, grants, loans, and the IRS.
 Some use fear tactics, while others use impressive-sounding technical knowledge.
 Some are guys in Pakistan or India, while others are right here in the US; these people could be from Nigeria, or they could be your brother-in-law.

 Take your time and remember some fundamental rules when dealing with scammers.
-If they make threats or add timelines then they are trying to force you into a decision.
+If they make threats or add timelines, then they are trying to force you into a decision.
 Consult the police, do a Google search, and check with your bank before doing what they say.
 Research and you will always have the upper hand on scammers.